-Placing a print out of our Giant Coloring Sheet onto your wall can create a station in your room where students can go when they need a bit of a mindful brain break, or calm down area.
+Give students something purposeful to do that encourages teamwork with an interactive classroom bulletin board that’s really a giant classroom coloring sheet!
+Mounting a Giant Coloring Sheet on your wall can create a station in your room where students can go when they need a bit of a mindful brain break, or calm down area.

 The best thing is that you can also print out this resource on a single letter-size paper so each student can have their own copy!

 Check out an array of collaborative coloring sheets to use on your interactive bulletin board:

 If your students are up for some nonsense-word fun, then this is the interactive bulletin board idea for you!
 Nonsense words are a great way to teach students about word decoding, syllables, and sounds.

 To make this wall, simply print some word parts, place them in easily accessible envelopes or baggies, and let the fun begin!
 Students pull out and combine word parts to create some wild, mixed-up words to read!

 Depending on your students’ abilities, you can either print off whole word parts or single phonemes.
 We used our Suffixes Puzzles Match Up Cards and Prefixes Puzzles Match Up Cards to create some easy word beginnings, middles, and endings.

 For an extra bit of learning, have your students add their nonsense word creations to a class list for the whole class to read!.
 They can also try to figure out how many letters, sounds, and syllables each nonsense word has.

 What on Earth is a search-a-rooney.
 This interactive bulletin board challenges students to use their powers of observation and deduction to find interesting items!
 If a student needs a moment to focus, send them to the search-a-rooney board on your wall.

 You can create a search-a-rooney from anything you can attach to a wall!